derfops/subtitles/README.md

 ## How the Translation Prompt Works

 > **System message**:
-> “Translate from EN to POB (Português do Brasil).
+> “Translate from EN to pt-BR (Português do Brasil).
 > **Do NOT translate** technical terms, cloud service names, commands, error codes, UPPERCASE words, or text inside backticks.
 > Return plain text.”